Managing Investment Property While on Active Duty

 Those estimates don’t include expenses like pest control, utilities, and Homeowner’s Association Fees.
-Before you make the decision to purchase an investment property, make sure you have an accurate view of the true cost.
+Before you decide to purchase an investment property, make sure you have an accurate view of the true cost.

-If Your Orders Change Prematurely, Are You Able to Manage Two Mortgages Or a Mortgage and a Housing Payment Until You Can Sell Or Rent the Property?
+If Your Orders Change Prematurely, Are You Able to Manage Two Payments Until You Can Sell Or Rent the Property?